Fernando Torres reveals the secrets of his success and what goes through the mind of a world-class striker...

 After 15 minutes, you can feel if it’s not your day

 Especially away from home.
 You can feel that something’s missing: there’s no atmosphere, there’s a coldness about the occasion, a flatness about the match.
 Sometimes, you’re only 15 minutes in and deep down you already know that even a draw would be a good result.
 That is when you need your big players, players who can get everyone else going.
-We are lucky at Liverpool that there are players like that – especially Gerrard.
+At Liverpool there were a few players like that - especially Gerrard.

 If I don’t score in the warm up there’s a bit of me that thinks ‘oh-oh’

 I don’t like to take more than four or five shots, just to see how well I’m connecting with the ball, to see if the pitch is quick, if the ball is moving well, if I feel sharp.
 I like to score at least one of those shots.
 The first time I scored no goals at all in the warm-up, Liverpool lost 3-0 to Man United.
 Since then, it bugs me if I don’t score in the warm-up.
 But it’s not always a good gauge: I’ve had great games after warm-ups when I just couldn’t hit the net.

 If you score early in a game, that really settles you down

 It’s as if you’ve done your job already.
 You think: ‘Right that’s it, the pressure’s off – I’ve done the thing I had to do’.
 I don’t like to be egotistical, and that early goal allows you to be more relaxed.
 Goals are very important but they are not everything.
 Having got one enables you to play better, to think about assists, to think about your movement for others.